 - We should avoid cookie cutter approaches when possible and use a variety of means in reaching and ministering to people.

-I have become all things to all men so that by all possible means I might save some.
+I have become all things to all people so that by all possible means I might save some.
 (1 Cor.
 9:22b)